mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_snapshot.html.markdown

 * `id` - Unique identifier of the snapshot.
 * `created_at` - UTC ISO 8601 formatted point in time when Atlas took the snapshot.
+* `description` - Description of the snapshot.
+Only present for on-demand snapshots.
 * `expires_at` - UTC ISO 8601 formatted point in time when Atlas will delete the snapshot.
 * `master_key_uuid` - Unique ID of the AWS KMS Customer Master Key used to encrypt the snapshot.
 Only visible for clusters using Encryption at Rest via Customer KMS.
 * `mongod_version` - Version of the MongoDB server.
 * `snapshot_type` - Specified the type of snapshot.
 Valid values are onDemand and scheduled.
 * `status` - Current status of the snapshot.
-One of the following values: queued, inProgress, completed, failed.
+One of the following values will be returned: queued, inProgress, completed, failed.
 * `storage_size_bytes` - Specifies the size of the snapshot in bytes.
 * `type` - Specifies the type of cluster: replicaSet or shardedCluster.

 ## Import

 Cloud Provider Snapshot entries can be imported using project group_id, cluster_name and snapshot_id (Unique identifier of the snapshot), in the format `GROUPID-CLUSTERNAME-SNAPSHOTID`, e.g.